Metacor/Minecraft-Speedrun-Guide/readme.md

 *Optionally*
 * Village Start: if there is a close Lava Lake | Ruined Portal | Blacksmith, with 10+ Obsidian
 	* if >= 7 Iron (Blacksmith + Golem): Iron Pickaxe + Bucket + Flint and Steel
+		* *optionally: if 4+ Iron from the Blacksmith, skip the Golem and Iron Pickaxe like below*
 	* if 4-6 Iron: Skip Iron Pickaxe, get lucky with Bastion Chests
 	* if 3 Iron: Reset (or Flintless Portal, if you REALLY want to force the seed)